This post contains affiliate links.

 Instructions

-• Shred Mushrooms: Preheat oven to 400ยฐF (204ยฐC).
-Clean mushrooms with a damp paper towel.
+• Shred Mushrooms: Preheat oven to 400°F (204°C).
+Clean 4 king oyster mushrooms* with a damp paper towel.
 Using two forks, shred the stems and caps roughly into pieces.
-Set on a parchment paper-lined baking sheet.ย
+Set on a parchment paper-lined baking sheet.

 Shredding king oyster mushrooms with a fork.

-• Bake: Drizzle with 1 Tbsp of the oil, paprika, salt, cayenne, and garlic.
+• Bake: Drizzle with half of the oil, 1 tsp smoked paprika, ¼ tsp salt, ¼ tsp cayenne pepper, and 2 cloves garlic (minced).
 Toss around to evenly coat the mushrooms, then bake for 20 minutes, or until mushrooms are a bit crispy and brown on the edges.

-• Sautรฉ: Heat remaining 1 Tbsp oil in a large saute pan over medium/high.
-Transfer cooked mushrooms to pan and add BBQ sauce.
-Stir and cook for 3 to 5 minutes, until mixture is thick and fragrant.ย
+• Sauté: Heat remaining oil in a large saute pan over medium/high.
+Transfer cooked mushrooms to pan and add ¼ cup BBQ sauce.
+Stir and cook for 3 to 5 minutes, until mixture is thick and fragrant.

 Serve warm on sandwiches, nachos, salads, tacos…or whenever you eat pulled pork!
 (Our favorite way?
 On a soft bun with sliced red onion and shredded cabbage!)